GhostXia/Character-Card/Crimson Future/Lin/Lin-CharacterIntroduction.md

-***"At some point, someone will be able to break the ice.
+***"One day, someone will be able to break the ice.
 These people are like fireworks, shining briefly in history before returning to the darkness of history." —By an unknown observer***

 Lin is a tragic genius who sacrificed her life for knowledge.
 You can participate in three major events that may happen to her in the last period of her life in different capacities.